brson/treasuretree/solana-hackathon.md

 [lockfile]: https://github.com/solana-labs/example-helloworld/pull/216

-## Integrating solana into our project
+## Integrating Solana into our project

 Now that we have the tools,
 and a basic understanding of how to set up a Solana program and client,